 A 24VDC Boost pump is also available for an additional $150 using 6.5A.

-*** The SeaMaker Simple water maker (SM20S, SM30S) do not come with a remote panel.
+*** The SeaMaker Simple water makers (SM20S, SM30S) do not come with a remote panel.

-The Simple water makers simply mount the needed system controls on the RO Pressure Vessel.
+The Simple water makers "simply" mounts the needed system controls right on the RO Pressure Vessel.